TrustlyInc/trustly-android-example/README.md

 # Trustly Android Example App

+fork of TrustlyInc/trustly-android-example with local changes to get it working for our specific environment at Pala.

 The purpose of this example app is to demonstrate how to implement and use the [Trustly Android SDK](https://amer.developers.trustly.com/payments/docs/android-quickstart).